 - Calculate the total duration of each path.

-- The path with longest duration is the critical path.
+- The path with the longest duration is the critical path.

 - Indicate the critical path with a bold line.

-In critical path method, forward pass and backward pass calculations indicate the amount of scheduling flexibility.
-This calculates important parameters like early start, early finish, late start and late finish of each activity node.
+In the critical path method, forward pass and backward pass calculations indicate the amount of scheduling flexibility.
+This calculates important parameters like an early start, early finish, late start, and late finish of each activity node.

-First perform forward and backward pass calculations on critical path, then repeat the calculations for non critical path activities.
-The following paragraphs enumerates the steps in forward and backward pass calculations.
+First, perform forward and backward pass calculations on the critical path, then repeat the calculations for non-critical path activities.
+The following paragraphs enumerate the steps in forward and backward pass calculations.

 - At first node

 - Early Start (ES) of the first activity = 1

 - Early Finish (EF) = ES + Activity Duration (D) – 1

 - ES of the next node is the earliest finish time of the immediately preceding activity.
 In this case, it is EF of the first node plus 1 = EF + 1